andreasKroepelin/polylux/book/src/theme-gallery/university.typ

 #new-section("Themes")

-#slide(title: "How a slide looks...")[
+#slide(title: "How a simple slide looks...")[
     ... is defined by the _theme_ of the presentation.

     This demo uses the `university` theme.

     Because of it, the title slide and the decoration on each slide (with section name, short title, slide number etc.) look the way they do.

-    Themes can also provide variants, for example ...
 ]

-#slide(title: "How a slide looks...")[
+#slide(title: "How another simple slide looks...")[
-    ... is defined by the _theme_ of the presentation.

-    This demo uses the `university` theme.

-    Because of it, the title slide and the decoration on each slide (with section name, short title, slide number etc.) look the way they do.

-    Themes can also provide variants, for example ...
+    When providing multiple bodies, the slide will be automaticalled divided in columns of the same size by default...
 ][
-    ... is defined by the _theme_ of the presentation.

-    This demo uses the `university` theme.

-    Because of it, the title slide and the decoration on each slide (with section name, short title, slide number etc.) look the way they do.

-    Themes can also provide variants, for example ...
+    However, you can specify the columns size by providing the `columns` parameter.
+The `columns` parameter behave just like the `columns` parameter of the `grid`.
+Please refer to the official documentation to learn how to use it.
 ]

+#slide[
+    This slide is without `title`, just in time to introduce the theme variants...
+]

+#new-section("Variants")

 #slide(theme-variant: "wake up", color: color-b)[
-    ... this one!

-    It's very minimalist and helps the audience focus on an important point.
+    This one is very minimalist and helps the audience focus on an important point.
 ]

-#new-section("Variants")

 #slide(theme-variant: "split v", columns: 2)[
     #box(